 Blog

 We talk a lot about how the STA logger is a holistic, integrated weed management solution.
 The way it works is that while the weed control works are being conducted, it is reporting the activities, helping supervisors and managers coordinate their teams, and is making all data available in an easy to use GIS platform.
 It is essentially tracking your weeds location while you work.
-All of this is automatic.
-But what if you don’t want all that?
-What if you just need to complete a weed mapping and control project like you normally would with a handheld GPS?
-Or sometimes called “map and treat”.
-The STA logger is still the solution for you.
+All of this is automatic and pre-processed in an easy to interpret format.

-Tracking weed locatins and weed mapping
+Tracking weed locations and weed mapping

 The STA logger tracks the location of the spray equipment it is attached to, and logs the location of spraying from the trigger.
 This is presented through 3 spatial data layers.
 The first is the “tracklog” which is a polyline the represents the path the unit travelled.
 It is useful for understanding where each member of your team travelled while trying to find weeds and is useful in identifying where gaps in effort might occur.
-The second is the “spray zone” which is a polygon layer represented the area of ground that was sprayed based on the duration of the trigger press.
+The second is the “spray zone” which is a polygon layer representing the area of ground that was sprayed based on the duration of the trigger press.
 It is useful for comparing one units output to another, or the collective efforts of all units on a site.
 The third layer is the raw points.
 These are largely unprocessed data points from the unit recorded at one point per second.
 In each point you will have the date, time, battery level, coordinates, number of satellites, type of GPS fix, horizontal dilution of precision (HDOP), trigger status (pressed or not) and which selector switch option was chosen.
-This point data is equivalent to what you would get out of a handheld GPS device with the bonus that it is recorded and managed automatically.
+This point data is equivalent to what you would get out of a handheld GPS device with the bonus that it is collected, recorded and managed automatically.
 If you have workflows that use point data like this, this layer will be important to you.

 Exporting the data